-General domestic and global economic, political and public health conditions.
+- General domestic and global economic, political and other conditions.
 Capital, equity and credit markets can experience substantial volatility.
-Changes in interest rates, the availability and cost of credit, inflation rates, economic uncertainty, changes in laws, trade barriers, commodity prices, currency exchange rates, national and international political circumstances and conflicts, public health issues and other conditions may impact the capital, equity and credit markets.
-Employment rates, economic weakness and budgetary challenges in parts of the world, uncertainty regarding governmental regulations and international trade policies, conflicts such as in Ukraine, concern over prospects in China and emerging markets, and growing debt for certain countries all indicate that economic and political conditions remain unpredictable.
-The occurrence of public health issues such as a major epidemic or pandemic that affect public health and public perception of health risk, as well as local, state and/or national government restrictive measures implemented to control such issues, could adversely affect the global financial markets, our employees and the systems we rely on.
-For example, the outbreak and spread of contagious diseases, such as the COVID-19 pandemic in early 2020, resulted in a widespread global public health crisis, which had, and may continue to have, negative impacts on global financial markets.
-Any of the conditions listed herein, among others, may impact our assets under management.

-The volatility in the markets in the past has highlighted the interconnection of the global economies and markets and has demonstrated how the deteriorating financial condition of one institution may adversely impact the performance of other institutions.
-Our assets under management have exposure to many different industries and counterparties and may be exposed to credit, operational or other risk due to the default by a counterparty or client or in the event of a market failure or disruption.
-Negative, uncertain or diminishing investor confidence in the markets and/or adverse market conditions could result in a decrease in investor risk tolerance.
-Such a decrease could prompt investors to reduce their rate of investment or to partially or fully withdraw from markets, which could reduce our overall assets under management and have an adverse effect on our revenues, earnings and growth prospects.
-In the event of extreme circumstances, including economic, political or business or health crises, such as a widespread systemic failure in the global financial system, failures of firms that have significant obligations as counterparties, political conflicts or global pandemics, we may suffer significant declines in assets under management and severe liquidity or valuation issues.
+Changes in interest rates, the availability and cost of credit, inflation rates, economic uncertainty, changes in laws, trade barriers and tariffs, commodity prices, currency exchange rates, national and international political circumstances and conflicts, public health issues and other conditions may impact the capital, equity and credit markets.
+Employment rates, economic weakness and budgetary challenges in parts of the world, uncertainty regarding governmental regulations and international trade policies, conflicts such as in Ukraine and the Middle East, concern over prospects in China and emerging markets, and growing debt for certain countries all indicate that economic and political conditions remain unpredictable.
+Portfolios that we manage that are focused on certain geographic markets or industry sectors may be particularly vulnerable to political, social and economic events in those markets and sectors.
+Negative, uncertain or diminishing investor confidence in the markets and/or adverse market conditions as a result of the conditions listed herein, among others, may decrease investor risk tolerance and negatively impact security prices.
+Such impacts could prompt investors to reduce their rate of investment or to partially or fully withdraw from markets, which could reduce our overall assets under management and have an adverse effect on our revenues, earnings and growth prospects.
+In the event of extreme circumstances, including economic, political or business or public health crises, such as a widespread systemic failure in the global financial system, failures of firms that have significant obligations as counterparties, we may suffer significant declines in our assets under management and severe liquidity or valuation issues. - Real or perceived negative absolute or relative performance.

-• Price declines in individual securities, market segments or geographic areas.
-Portfolios that we manage that are focused on certain geographic markets or industry sectors are particularly vulnerable to political, social and economic events in those markets and sectors.
-If those markets or industries decline or experience volatility, this could have a negative impact on our assets under management and our revenues.
-For example, certain non-U.S. markets, particularly emerging markets, are not as developed or as efficient as the U.S. financial markets and, as a result, may be less liquid, less regulated and significantly more volatile than the U.S. financial markets.
-In addition, certain industry sectors can experience significant volatility, such as the technology or oil sector.
-Liquidity or values in such markets or sectors may be adversely impacted by factors including political or economic events, government policies, expropriation, volume trading limits by foreign investors, social or civil unrest, etc. These factors may negatively impact the market value of a security or our ability to dispose of it.

-• Real or perceived negative absolute or relative performance.
 Sales and redemptions of our investment strategies can be affected by investment performance relative to established benchmarks or other competing investment strategies.
+Negative absolute performance as a result of price declines in securities may also negatively impact our sales and redemptions and the value of our assets under management.
 Our investment management strategies are rated, ranked or assessed by independent third-parties, distribution partners and industry periodicals and services.
-These assessments often influence the investment decisions of clients.
-If the performance of our investment strategies is perceived to be underperforming relative to peers, it could result in increased withdrawals of assets by existing clients and the inability to attract additional investments from new and existing clients.
+Third party financial intermediaries, advisers or consultants may remove our investment products from recommended lists due to poor performance or for other reasons.
+These assessments often influence the investment decisions of clients and may lead to increased withdrawals of assets by existing clients and the inability to attract additional investments from new and existing clients.

-We may engage in significant transactions that may not achieve the anticipated benefits or could expose us to additional or increased risks.
+We may engage in strategic transactions that could pose financial or business risks.

 We have executed several inorganic transactions over the past years and we regularly evaluate potential transactions, including acquisitions, consolidations, joint ventures, strategic partnerships, or similar transactions, some of which could be significant.
 Our past acquisitions and strategic transactions have led to a significant increase in our assets under management and an expansion of our product and service offerings.
-We cannot provide assurance that we will continue to be successful in closing on transactions or achieving anticipated financial benefits, including such things as revenue or cost synergies.

-Any transaction may also involve a number of other risks, including additional demands on our staff, unanticipated problems regarding integration of operating facilities, technologies and new employees, and the existence of liabilities or contingencies not disclosed to, or otherwise unknown by, us prior to closing a transaction.
-In addition, any business we acquire may underperform relative to expectations or may lose customers or employees.
+Any transaction may also involve a number of risks, including underperforming relative to expectations, the loss of customers or personnel, additional demands on our staff, unanticipated problems regarding integration of operating facilities, technologies and new employees, and the existence of liabilities or contingencies not disclosed to, or otherwise unknown by, us prior to closing a transaction.
+Additionally, we cannot provide assurance that we will continue to be successful in closing on transactions or that we will achieve the anticipated benefits from a transaction, including such things as revenue, tax benefits or cost synergies.

-Our investment advisory agreements are subject to renegotiation or termination on short notice, which could negatively impact our business.
+Our investment management agreements are subject to renegotiation or termination on short notice, which could negatively impact our business.